tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/README.md

 - Note that some Windows exploit exe files must be run in cmd mode, not in powershell.
 - When using the python exploit script, note that the input parameters are case-sensitive.
 - `Bad Request - Invalid Hostname.
 HTTP Error 400.
 The request hostname is invalid.` you may need to provide a specific fully qualified domain name (FQDN).
-- If essential components are missing when running the exploit file, try compiling it on the target machine. e.g., 'GLIBC_2.34' not found
+- If essential components are missing when running the exploit file, try compiling it on the target machine.
+For example, 'GLIBC_2.34' not found.

 #### Commands